jan-carreras/ddia/why.md

 ## Why?

-The APIs are very clean, the network protocol is very simple, its a key-value storage but I can implement persistence, replication, fault tolerance, read-replicas, etc...
+The APIs are very clean, the network protocol is very simple, it's a key-value storage, but I can implement persistence, replication, fault tolerance, read-replicas, etc...

 ## How?